 Participants may direct their 401(k) salary and/or bonus deferrals and employer contributions to be invested into any of the investment options offered by the Plan, including Range Resources Corporation common stock.
 Additionally, upon election, an employee can use a self-directed brokerage account where monies are invested in mutual funds and investment decisions are directed by the employee.
-Employees are limited to a maximum investment in the self-directed brokerage account of 100% of their 401(k) investment balance effective April 1, 2018 (50% allowed prior to this time).
+Employees are permitted to a maximum investment in the self-directed brokerage account of 100% of their 401(k) investment balance.

-Common stock of the Company represented approximately 2% of net assets available for benefits at December 31, 2019 compared to 4% of net assets available for benefits at December 31, 2018.
+Common stock of the Company represented approximately 7% and 5% of net assets available for benefits as of December 31, 2022 and 2021.